kvalge/job-preparation-multiagent-ai/README.md

 # Job Preparation Multiagent AI

-A multi-agent AI system that helps you prepare for a **specific job application**: paste a job posting and your CV, and the system analyzes the skill gap, builds a prioritized learning plan, finds real learning resources, and can generate CV feedback and a motivation letter — all grounded in that specific role, not generic advice.
+A multi-agent AI system that helps you prepare for a **specific job application**: paste a job posting and your CV, and the system evaluates fit, analyzes the skill gap against the deadline, builds a prioritized learning plan (with optional real web resources), tailors your CV, and drafts a motivation letter — all grounded in that specific role, not generic advice.

-Built as a portfolio project demonstrating agentic AI system design: multi-agent orchestration, tool use, structured outputs, and adaptive planning.
+Built as a portfolio project demonstrating agentic AI system design: multi-agent orchestration, structured outputs, tool use (web search), local persistence, and a resilient pipeline.

 ## Why this project

 Generic "what should I learn for role X" advice ignores the fact that every job posting has different requirements, priorities, and a real deadline.
-This system treats each job post as its own case: it evaluates what you already know (from your CV), what the specific posting actually asks for, how much time you realistically have before the deadline, and builds a plan around that — then adjusts as you make progress or as circumstances change.
+This system treats each job post as its own case: it evaluates what you already know (from your CV), what the specific posting actually asks for, how much time you realistically have before the deadline, and builds a plan around that.

 ## How it works